-This regiment was raised at Inniskilling by Colonel James Wynne in June 1689.
+This regiment was raised at Inniskilling (now Enniskillen) by Colonel James Wynne in June 1689.
 Initially a dragoon unit, it fought in Ireland for King William III against James II at the Boyne (1690) and Aughrim (1691).
 In 1694, it deployed to Flanders, going on to fight at the Siege of Namur the following year.

 The unit remained in Ireland for most of the next century, although it also served in the Low Countries during the War of the Spanish Succession (1701-13).
 It fought at Blemheim (1704), capturing three French kettledrums, and at Ramillies (1706), where it captured a whole French regiment.
 It also saw action at Oudenarde (1708) and Malplaquet (1709).

 Its record of service led it to being renamed The Royal Dragoons of Ireland and it was given grenadier caps as part of its uniform.
 In 1751, it was ranked as the 5th (Royal Irish) Regiment of Dragoons.

 Its duties in Ireland were mainly limited to policing, garrison duties and suppressing discontent.
 But separate billets and infrequent musters left the regiment in a state of disorganisation.

 This came to a head in the Irish Rebellion of 1798, during which it was infiltrated by three rebels and accused of sympathising with their cause.
 The exact extent of those sympathies is still controversial, but the following year the regiment was moved to Chatham in England and disbanded.